khulnasoft/tracker/docs/docs/events/custom/overview.md

 # Custom Events

-Tracee comes with lots of events, but you can extend it with events specific to your use case.
-There are two ways to extend Tracee with your own events:
+Tracker comes with lots of events, but you can extend it with events specific to your use case.
+There are two ways to extend Tracker with your own events:

 1. [Go](./golang.md)
 2. [Rego](./rego.md)